Cees van Leeuwen

 Cornelis Hubertus Johannes (Cees) van Leeuwen (born 1951) is a Dutch former member of parliament for the Pim Fortuyn List (LPF) from 2002 to 2003.

-Van Leeuwen was elected as a Member of the House of Representatives at the 2002 election and subsequently served as Secretary of State for Education, Culture and Science in the First Balkenende cabinet.
-He was also a founding member and former bassist of the Dutch progressive rock group Kayak.
+Van Leeuwen was elected as a Member of the House of Representatives at the 2002 election and subsequently served as State Secretary for Education, Culture and Science in the First Balkenende cabinet.
+He was also a member and former bassist of the Dutch progressive rock group Kayak.
 He has since worked as a lawyer specializing in employment law and entertainment law.